 Virginia Hospital Center places a strong emphasis on prevention and early diagnosis of cancer by offering programs to raise awareness and educate the public on methods of early detection.

 The Hospital also offers a variety of health promotion events to encourage early diagnosis.
 By offering coupons for free PSA tests, more than 200 men per year receive screening for the early signs of prostate cancer.
 Dermascan screenings can detect skin cancer--including melanoma, the most deadly type--in its initial stages when the cancer can be successfully treated.
-Today Show co-host, Katie Couric, an Arlington native who lost her husband to colon cancer, participated with the Arlington Medical Society Foundation and Virginia Hospital Center in launching the Colorectal Memorial Health Fund in 2000, offering free colonoscopies to the underserved in the community.

 The Hospital also works with local businesses to encourage early screening and cancer awareness among employees.
 The Health Promotion Department, in close cooperation with the Cancer Center, provides the HealthWorks Cancer Risk Profile, which examines each employee's family health history, individual health history, lifestyles and habits to produce a wellness profile that identifies risk factors for various types of cancer.
 HealthWorks professionals then help each employee learn which factors can be controlled and how to reduce their cancer risks.